 aka Miniature JWS

-(with Android SSL support)
+(with Android and SSL support)

 TestimoniesUsing tjws with WebServices as a "RMI"/RPC protocol, and with

-HTTPS on I've downloaded TJWS and it looks like exactly what I’ve been looking for to use as a local web server to generate a web application.
+HTTPS on I've downloaded TJWS and it looks like exactly what I"e;ve been looking for to use as a local web server to generate a web application.
 I'm using the miniature java webserver on TJWS was the only thing out there I found I could use as a library, programmatically within unit tests.
 Thanks for a great library. |

 Features and Benefits

 HistoryI was looking for a web server with sources to debug some servlets at the end of 1998.
 One of my findings was ACME Java Web Server.
 It was pretty good, but supported only JSS 1.x and JDK 1.02.
 Since my servlets required a bit more, I have added support for contemporary versions of JDK and JSDK.
 I just continued adding more features and providing bug fixes after.
-The current version is mostly compatible with the latest servlet container specification (3.0). |
+The current version is mostly compatible with the latest servlet container specification (4.0) and offers also the websocket support.
+Servlet technology todayOracle stopped the servlet support couple years ago and gave rights to continue working on the technology to Jakata group.
+It's certainly not a good news for TJWS.
+Jakarta renamed all servlet packages to avoid a clash with core Java technologies.
+Since TJWS considers JSS version 4.0 as sufficient for most applications, it didn't rename the packages yet.
+Probably in the future the packages will be renamed especially if Jakarta group issued any interest in TJWS. |

 Modular design is used for TJWS.
 It gives a flexibility of creation different configurations with exactly required features.
 A heart of TJWS is a light weight servlet container.
 A set of predefined servlets extends functionality of the container transferring it to a web server or/and an application server.
 Predefined servlets can be eliminated or redefined for extra flexibility.

 Most of server configuration is based on command line arguments.
 The arguments can be processed from a file as well.
 Additional configuration values can be provided over files.
-J2EE deployed application are configured based on standard web.xml deployment descriptor.
+J2EE deployed application are configured based on standard web.xml deployment descriptor. web.xml less deployment is also possible.

 All command line parameters start with '-' (dash) and most of them have a following value part.
 Here they are:

-| p | specifies port number served by TJWS, default value is 80 for non secure and 443 for secure configuration, for example -p 8080 | ||||||||||||||||
+p | specifies a port number served by TJWS, default value is 80 for non secure and 443 for a secure configuration, for example -p 8080 | ||||||||||||||||

-| t | specifies name of throttles definition file.
+t | specifies a name of the throttles definition file.
 It allows to reduce

 An example of this file can look like: